microsoft/vscode-docs/api/advanced-topics/remote-extensions.md

         ]
     });

-// Reference the "port" variable as the port in any full URIs or use relative paths. panel.webview.html =  `<!DOCTYPE html>
+// Reference the "port" variable as in any full URIs in your HTML. panel.webview.html =  `<!DOCTYPE html>
     <body>
         <!-- This will resolve to the dynamic server port on the remote machine -->